bachya/ecowitt2mqtt/README.md

 * `ECOWITT2MQTT_MQTT_TOPIC`: the MQTT topic to publish device data to
 * `ECOWITT2MQTT_MQTT_USERNAME`: a valid username for the MQTT broker
 * `ECOWITT2MQTT_OUTPUT_UNIT_SYSTEM`: the unit system to use in output (default: `imperial`)
+* `ECOWITT2MQTT_OUTPUT_UNIT_TEMPERATURE`: the output unit to use for temperature data points (default: the default used by the output unit system)
 * `ECOWITT2MQTT_PORT`: the port to serve ecowitt2mqtt on (default: `8080`)
 * `ECOWITT2MQTT_RAW_DATA`: return raw data (don't attempt to translate any values) (default: `false`)
 * `ECOWITT2MQTT_VERBOSE`: increase verbosity of logged output (default: `false`)